sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 # Tagline

-Like boardgames?
+Like board games?
+Remember Dungeons & Dragons?
 Think you can improv?
 Welcome to Deckahedron World!

 # Outline